DebajyotiBanerjee22/StudentManagementSystem/README.md

 9. Assign Subject to Student
 10. Exit

-# ✅ Also includes tested outputs for adding, viewing, updating, deleting students and assigning subjects.
+# Also includes tested outputs for adding, viewing, updating, deleting students and assigning subjects.

-📝 How to Run
+#How to Run
 Open the project in NetBeans.
 Ensure MySQL server is running and database studentdb is created.
 Execute the SQL from SQL stmnt Student Database.txt.